Financial Independence for Women: Build Freedom and Security

 Why Women Encounter Unique Financial Challenges

-Because many step away from the workforce to raise children or care for aging relatives, lifetime earnings and retirement savings are often materially reduced over time (Lusardi & Mitchell, 2014).
-During these gaps, reliance on credit cards often grows, creating debt that compounds quietly over time.
+Because many step away from the workforce to raise children or care for aging relatives, lifetime earnings and retirement savings can be materially reduced over time (Lusardi & Mitchell, 2014).
+During these gaps, reliance on credit cards may grow, creating debt that compounds quietly.

 Breaking Free from Money Stress and Financial Procrastination